 6.2.17 The Permittee shall maintain a log of the pressure drop monitoring required by Condition 5.2.2.
-As a minimum, the record shall include the date and time of the observation, the filter manufacturer's recommended maximum pressure drop, the observed pressure drop, and note if the filter media was changed.
+As a minimum, the record shall include the date and time of the observation, the observed pressure drop, and note if the filter media was changed.
 The log shall be kept as part of the monthly record and shall be available for inspection or submittal to the Division for five (5) years from the date of record.
 Any failure to perform filter replacements as prescribed in Condition 3.5.1 shall be reported in accordance with Condition 6.1.7 and shall be indicated in the log.

 [391-3-1-.02(2)(a)10]